webmatch/WbmTagManagerEcomm/README.md

 Installation
 ====
+Download it from the shopware store and install it manually within the shopware backend.

-Installation via composer perferred
+Alternative Installation via composer
 ```
 composer require webmatch/tag-manager-sw6
 ```

-After composer installation, use the following commands to install and activate the plugin in shopware
+After installation, use the following commands to install and activate the plugin in shopware
 ```
 bin/console plugin:refresh
 bin/console plugin install --activate WbmTagManagerEcomm